act-rules/act-rules.github.io/_rules/SC3-1-1-html-has-lang.md

 The test target has a `lang` or `xml:lang` attribute.

-**Note**: HTML 5 recommends using `lang` instead of `xml:lang`.
+**Note**: HTML5 recommends using `lang` instead of `xml:lang`.
 This is not known to impact accessibility, which is why use of both is permitted by this rule.

 ## Assumptions